unforswearing/dued/README.md

 ## dued, what?

-`dued` started as a very simple way to get tomorrows date but it quickly expanded.
+`dued` started as a very simple way to get the date for the next day (or two) but it quickly expanded.
 The `dued` Alfred workflow and system service are written in AppleScript.

 ## dued, yeah!